ADAPTED PHYSICAL ACTIVITY QUARTERLY

 SOUTH AFRICAN JOURNAL FOR RESEARCH IN SPORT PHYSICAL EDUCATION AND RECREATION, published by Stellenbosch University, serves as a vital platform for disseminating research in the fields of sport, physical education, and recreation.
 With an ISSN of 0379-9069, this journal aims to advance knowledge and practice within these disciplines, catering to both national and international audiences.
 Despite its current positioning in the Q4 category across the educational and health professions spectrum, the journal remains committed to elevating research quality and engagement.
 The journal is particularly valuable for researchers, educators, and practitioners looking to explore innovative strategies and methodologies in sports science, physical education, and rehabilitation practices.
 As it converges from 2008 to 2023, it reflects a growing discourse in South Africa, making it an essential resource for anyone interested in the dynamic interplay between sport and educational frameworks.
 The journal is based in South Africa, with its office located at Marketing & Communication Section, Private Bag X1, Matieland 7602, South Africa.
 While it is not open access, it continues to strive towards inclusivity in sharing knowledge and fostering a deeper understanding of physical activity's impact on society.

-Connecting research with practice in physical education.
+Connecting research and practice in exercise science.

 African Journal of Disability